+The Foundation makes grants to qualified donees, who are, in 96% of the cases, registered charities.
 The Income Tax Act (Canada) legislates a minimum percentage of the Foundation's assets that must be spent on grantmaking and other charitable work.
-Prior to 2024, when the minimum percentage was 3.5%, the amount spent on grantmaking from endowments materially exceeded the legislated minimum.
-The Foundation will continue to focus on preserving the purchasing power of endowments, maximizing financial support to the charitable community and meeting the legislative requirements.
+Prior to 2024, when the minimum percentage was 3.5%, the amount spent on grants from endowments materially exceeded the legislated minimum.
+Currently, the aggregate amount of all grants in the fiscal year (whether from endowments or not) substantially exceeds the legislated minimum.
+The Foundation will continue to focus on preserving the purchasing power of endowments, maximizing financial support to the charitable community, and meeting the legislative requirements.